tdwg/tnc/use-cases/use-cases.md

 Some more Use Cases

 As a data consolidator.
-- Do these 2 pieces of information, from different data providers, refer to the same Taxonomic Concept?
+- Do these 2 pieces of information, from different data providers, refer to the same circumscribed taxon.
+(Taxonomic Concept)?
-- What is the name for this Taxon Concept given an authority/publish date?
+- What is the name for this Taxon given an authority/publish date?
-- I want to 'discover' and access datasets which unambiguously refer to a specific Taxonomic Concept. i.e. H. sapiens which includes neanderthalensis vs excludes neanderthalensis
+- I want to 'discover' and access datasets which unambiguously refer to a specific circumscribed taxon. i.e. H. sapiens which includes neanderthalensis vs excludes neanderthalensis

 As a data provider
 - Publish taxon related data, such as observations, which are not easily misunderstood or misapplied. i.e. I want to publish my data so that it's difficult to inappropriately consolidate with other datasets based on differing taxon concepts.